Marc Esposito

-was first a journalist, critic and press manager.
-He created two movie magazines: Premiere with Jean-Pierre Frimbois in 1976, and Studio Magazine in 1987.
+was first a journalist, film critic and press manager.
+He created two movie magazines: Premiere with Jean-Pierre Frimbois in 1976, and Studio magazine in 1987.
 His film Patrick Dewaere was screened out of competition at the 1992 Cannes Film Festival.
 He directed the film Le Coeur des Hommes in 2003 and its two sequels.
 Since Mon Pote in 2010, Esposito is also a producer, with its company: Wayan Productions.